ScottShao/antispoofing.verification.gmm/readme.rst

 If you think the above job is too slow, you can throw it at the grid as well::

-  $ ./bin/jman --array=35 ./script/enrol.py results/dct results/ubm.hdf5 results/models --grid
+  $ ./bin/jman submit --array=35 ./bin/enrol.py results/dct results/ubm.hdf5 results/models --grid

 Scoring
 -------